KNg-02/VITAL-Document-Data-Analysis/README.md

 * Except for January, all received documents in Agency 0 had consistent digitisation from February to June - the first half of the year.
   * This consistency stopped during the second half of the year in July (455/1328), before abruptly failing to digitise any more documents for the rest of it.

-It is to be reminded that the lack of general consistency, through completing all work available and then not, and/or suddenly abandoning tasks could greatly bring down efficiency and progress in the long run, as more documents are received over time.
+It must be reminded that the lack of general consistency, through completing all work available and then not, and/or suddenly abandoning tasks could greatly bring down efficiency and progress in the long run, as more documents are received over time.